Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Hephaestus.md

 |       10       |      1       |   1 CT    |   5 CT   | 10 Meters |

 Merge with Hephaestus, god of iron.
-Your skin becomes iron,
-granting you +3 to block rolls, <mark style="background: #045B00A6;">+20 Hp</mark>, and immunity to fire.
+Your skin becomes Celestial Bronze, granting you +3 to block rolls, <mark style="background: #045B00A6;">+20 Hp</mark>, and immunity to fire.
-Enemies in you range feel the heat of the forge, taking <mark style="background: #930000A6;">1d4</mark> damage each CT for the duration.
+Enemies in your range feel the heat of the forge, taking <mark style="background: #930000A6;">1d4</mark> damage each CT for the duration.
 This stacks with fire storm and fire breath, and upgrades their range.

 ------------------